-in~$\homcat \C$. \end{enumerate} \end{definition} A bicomplete quasi-category~$\C$ is additive precisely when the homotopy category~$\homcat \C$ is additive as an ordinary category.
-Analogously to how biproducts arise in additive categories, the axioms \ref{addcat2} and \ref{addcat3} permit the assumption that~$\C$ has a finite biproducts, which we denote by~$\bigoplus\limits_{i=1}^n$.
-More precisely, we may choose the product and coproduct functors
+in~$\homcat \C$. \end{enumerate} \end{definition} A bicomplete $\infty$-category~$\C$ is additive precisely when the homotopy category~$\homcat \C$ is additive as an ordinary category.
+Analogously to how biproducts arise in additive categories, the axioms \ref{addcat2} and \ref{addcat3} imply that~$\C$ has finite biproducts.

-in such a way that they coincide strictly -- for (co)limits in quasi-categories are homotopy invariant.

-Barwick defines exact quasi-categories \cite[Definition~3.1]{Bar15} by adapting Keller's minimal set of axioms \cite{Kel90} to the quasi-categorical setting. \begin{definition} Let~$\C$ be an additive quasi-category and let~$\C\cof$ and~$\C\fib$ be subcategories that contain all objects in~$\C$, as well as all homotopy equivalences.
+Barwick defines exact $\infty$-categories \cite[Definition~3.1]{Bar15} by adapting Keller's minimal set of axioms \cite{Kel90} to the $\infty$-categorical setting. \begin{definition} Let~$\C$ be an additive $\infty$-category and let~$\C\cof$ and~$\C\fib$ be subcategories that contain all objects in~$\C$, as well as all homotopy equivalences.
 The maps in~$\C\cof$ will be referred to as \emph{cofibrations}, whereas morphisms in~$\C\fib$ are \emph{fibrations}.
-The triple~$(\C,\C\cof,\C\fib)$ is called an \textit{exact quasi-category} if the following axioms hold. \begin{enumerate}[label=(Ex\arabic*), leftmargin=1.1cm] \item For any zero object~$0$ in~$\C_0$, all morphisms of the form~$0\to X$ are cofibrations and those of the form~$X\to 0$ are fibrations. \item Pushouts of cofibrations exist and are cofibrations, and dually for pullbacks of fibrations. \item The following are equivalent for a homotopy coherent square
+The triple~$(\C,\C\cof,\C\fib)$ is called an \textit{exact $\infty$-category} if the following axioms hold. \begin{enumerate}[label=(Ex\arabic*), leftmargin=1.1cm] \item For any zero object~$0$ in~$\C_0$, all morphisms of the form~$0\to x$ are cofibrations and those of the form~$x\to 0$ are fibrations. \item Pushouts of cofibrations exist and are cofibrations, and dually for pullbacks of fibrations. \item The following are equivalent for a homotopy coherent square

 \begin{enumerate}[label=(Ex3.\arabic*), leftmargin=1.4cm] \item The square is a pullback, the map~$g$ is a cofibration and~$p$ is a fibration. \item The square is a pushout, the map~$i$ is a cofibration and~$f$ is a fibration. \end{enumerate} \end{enumerate} \end{definition} If the subcategories~$\C\cof$ and~$\C\fib$ are implicitly specified, we simply say that~$\C$ is exact.
 A triple~$(\C,\C\cof,\C\fib)$ satisfying the axioms above is called an \textit{exact structure} on~$\C$.
 Whenever a cofibration appears in a diagram, it will be drawn as follows:~$\mono$ (like a monomorphism in an ordinary category).
 A fibration will be drawn as a two-headed arrow~$\epi$.